code-423n4/2022-10-holograph-findings/data/RaymondFam-Q.md

 Note: The calculated byte value may be included as a comment instead.

 ## Require Statement at the Top of Code Block
-It is a good practice to allow an anticipated failed transaction to transpire as early as possible to avoid any unnecessary wastage of gas. `doNotRevert' is an operator inputted boolean which will determine whether or not the function call is going to revert.
+It is a good practice to allow an anticipated failed transaction to transpire as early as possible to avoid any unnecessary wastage of gas.
+Among all operator inputted parameters, `doNotRevert' is a boolean which will directly determine whether or not the function call is going to revert.
 Consider placing the following require statement at the beginning of the code block:

 https://github.com/code-423n4/2022-10-holograph/blob/main/contracts/HolographBridge.sol#L233